vortexmakes/TrazerTC/README.md

 - [Updating Trazer parser](#updating-trazer-parser)
 ------------------------------------------------------------------------------
 ## Overview
+This repository provides a simple guide to use the powerful [Trace Compass](https://www.eclipse.org/tracecompass/) to solve performance and reliability issues by reading and analyzing traces of a reactive and embedded application based on the [RKH](https://github.com/vortexmakes/RKH) framework.

 [Trace Compass](https://www.eclipse.org/tracecompass/) is an open source application for viewing and analyzing any type of logs or traces.
 Its goal is to provide views, graphs, metrics, etc. to help extract useful information from traces, in a way that is more user-friendly and informative than huge text dumps.

-This repository provides a simple guide to use the powerful Trace Compass to solve performance and reliability issues by reading and analyzing traces of a reactive and embedded application based on the [RKH](https://github.com/vortexmakes/RKH) framework.

 ![Trace Compass parsing Trazer ouput](images/tc.png)